-Baked sweet potato fries are delicious, but it’s difficult to make them crispy – sweet potatoes tend to become soft when baked, even in a hot oven.
+Baked sweet potato fries are delicious, but it’s difficult to make them crispy.
+Sweet potatoes tend to become soft when baked, even in a hot oven.
 It does help to cut them into relatively thin strips, be generous with the oil, and bake them in a hot oven.
 But they won’t be as crispy as regular oven fries.

 Baked Sweet Potato Fries